NoahShore/City_Green_Sapce_and_Health/README.md

 Visualization pictures are located in the 'images' folder.

 ### CONCLUSION:
+From the visualizations it appears that there is little to no correlation between the acreage of city parks and the overall health of populations

 ### NEXT STEPS:
 Visit green spaces more often for various activities: Walks, bike rides, lunches / picnics, reading, meditations, etc.